huangnengCSU/compleasm/README.md

   --specified_contigs        Specify the contigs to be evaluated, e.g. chr1 chr2 chr3.
 If not specified, all contigs will be evaluated.
   --outs                     output if score at least FLOAT*bestScore [0.95] --miniprot_execute_path    Path to miniprot executable file.
-                             If not specified, minibusco will search for miniprot in the directory where minibusco.py is located, the current execution directory, and system environment variables.
+                             If not specified, compleasm will search for miniprot in the directory where compleasm.py is located, the current execution directory, and system environment variables.
   --hmmsearch_execute_path   Path to hmmsearch executable file.
-                             If not specified, minibusco will search for hmmsearch in the directory where minibusco.py is located, the current execution directory, and system environment variables.
+                             If not specified, compleasm will search for hmmsearch in the directory where compleasm.py is located, the current execution directory, and system environment variables.
   --autolineage              Automatically search for the best matching lineage without specifying lineage file.
   --sepp_execute_path        Path to sepp executable file.
 This is required if you want to use the autolineage mode.
 ```